k8sautom8/metrics-ml/Docs/MODEL_TRAINING_AND_PREDICTION_GUIDE.md

 8. Backtesting
    ├─ Use test set (20% of data)
-   └─ Calculate: MAE, RMSE for all models
+   └─ Calculate: MAE, MAPE, Expected Error Rate, Confidence Level for all models

 9. Save Models
    └─ Save all models and manifests